 For example, one drug may be used to boost the efficacy or minimize the side effects of another drug.
 Combination therapy also allows your doctor to tailor a treatment for you when there is a concern that traditional PsA treatments may be less effective.
-For instance, people who have PsA and psoriasis or those who are at risk of organ damage due to long-term use of systemic therapies are most likely to be good candidates for combination therapy.
+For instance, people who have PsA and psoriasis or those who are at risk of organ damage are most likely to be good candidates for combination therapy.

 Is surgery a treatment option for psoriatic arthritis?

 In severe cases of PsA, surgical care may be needed.
 Arthroscopic surgery of the synovial capsule has shown to be effective for some people.
 Joint replacement or reconstructive surgery is also sometimes needed.5